 2012-2011 - Application, public hearings, and approval of the comprehensive amendment to Act 250 Land Use Permit for the entire alignment.

 2010 - On January 13, FHWA issued a Record of Decision identifying a Selected Alternative.

-2003 - The City of Burlington, VTrans and FHWA initiated the development of a new Supplemental Environmental Impact Statement to facilitate and accomplish the modifications to the project.
+2003 - The City of Burlington, VTrans, and FHWA initiated the development of a new Supplemental EIS to facilitate and accomplish the modifications to the project.

 2002 - In March, the City of Burlington formalized efforts to modify the 1979 Selected Alternative and the 1997 Selected Interim Alternative as a result of public comments and the City's preferences to blend the roadway design into the surrounding neighborhoods.
-The new plan reduced the roadway from four-lanes to two-lane.
-The City of Burlington and VTrans also agreed to formally abandon the C-8 Section through the Pine Street Barge Canal Superfund Site, and designate the C-1 Section, C-2 Section and C-6 Section as the permanent alignment for the Southern Connector/Champlain Parkway.
+The new plan reduced the roadway from four lanes to two lanes.
+The City of Burlington and VTrans also agreed to formally abandon the C-8 Section through the Pine Street Barge Canal Superfund Site, and designate the C-1 Section, C-2 Section, and C-6 Section as the permanent alignment for the Southern Connector/Champlain Parkway.

 1999 - The City of Burlington hired an engineering consulting firm to provide design engineering services for the development and construction of the Selected Interim Alternative for the Champlain Parkway as described in the 1997 ROD.

 1998 - In October, the City of Burlington and VTrans executed an agreement to allocate the continued development of the Champlain Parkway to the City of Burlington.